catppuccin/go/README.md

 1. `go get github.com/catppuccin/go`
 2. Add an`import catppuccin "github.com/catppuccin/go"` to your file
-3. Use the theme variants as you wish.
+3. Use the flavours as you wish.

 ## 🙋 FAQ (optional)